WoollyAlly/GBC/_midwives/sarah-bier.md

 sub_title: CNM (Certified Nurse Midwife)
 profile_image_path: /uploads/sarahbier-headshot.jpg
 mini_bio: >-
-  She became a doula and childbirth educator and was graduated from University of Illinois at Chicago's nurse-midwifery program in 2017.
+  Sarah became a doula and childbirth educator and was graduated from University of Illinois at Chicago's nurse-midwifery program in 2017.
 order:
 ---